scm-manager/website/README.md

 GATSBY_ALGOLIA_SEARCH_KEY=?
 ALGOLIA_ADMIN_KEY=?
 ```
-Replace the question marks with values from the [Algolia](algolia.com) web app.
+Replace the question marks with [API Keys](https://www.algolia.com/account/api-keys/all) from the Algolia web app.
 Do not use the production application (SCM-Manager Website) or use `GATSBY_ALGOLIA_INDEX` to set a custom test index!

 Afterwards you have to run the build script once, so that the index is published to Algolia.